KotturuPavanKalyan/Vrinda-Store-Data-Analysis/README.md

 # Vrinda-Store-Data-Analysis
-Tranformed Raw data into Clean data and using Pivot Tables Created a Interactive Dashboard of vrinda store KPI's.
+Using Data cleaning methods and by using Pivot Tables Created a Interactive Dashboard finding KPI's of vrinda store.